janerikbr/kickstart/README.md

-# Kickstart - Your Preact/Hono SSR Boilerplate
+# Kickstart - Hono/Preact SSR Boilerplate

 This is a boilerplate project designed for quickly starting new web applications using Preact, Hono, and Server-Side Rendering (SSR).